 What to do:

 This might be the most versatile recipe that I make in my kitchen.
-It's honestly not even a recipe it's just a cooking method of cooking equal parts white wine and butter and then adding whatever you're in the mood for to it.
+It's honestly not even a recipe it's just a cooking method of combining equal parts white wine and butter and then adding whatever you're in the mood for.
 It's def a chameleon pasta, blends into whatever and there's so many things that it pairs perfectly with!!
 I love how well the butter and white wine end up coming together to make the most silky buttery sauce.
 Sometimes I brown the butter a bit too before I add in the wine if I'm wanting an even deeper butter flavor.

 I usually eat it plain with just pasta, but if I'm adding veggies to it I'll go with garlicky broccoli or charred corn in the summer.
 When I brown the butter, I like to use mushrooms and onion.
 For protein, sooo good with little neck clams or scallops!
 The pasta also pairs really well with with lemon chicken and capers too.

-This pasta dish can also be turned spicy or cajun with a teaspoon of either red pepper flakes or cajun flavors like Old Bay Seasoning or Tony's Creole Seasoning!
+This dish can also be turned spicy or cajun with a teaspoon of either red pepper flakes or cajun flavors like Old Bay Seasoning or Tony's Creole Seasoning!
 (So good this way if you're pairing the pasta with seafood and/or corn.)

 ALSO, you could add a few splashes (around 1/2 cup) of heavy whipping cream to this sauce to turn it into a more rich and creamy sauce, kind of like alfredo but with a slightly heavier booze factor.